Package version: TourviaApp 7.32.0 | July 2026

 | My Location | Center the map on your current GPS position |

-| Basemap Selector | Toggle between Standard and Satellite views |
+| Basemap Selector | Toggle between Standard, Satellite, and Terrain views |

 | Scale | Shows approximate distance on the map |